Henry Fool

 Silent gnashings of teeth towards the end I tell you.

-Patent Needle's Edge Flatten-Out-You-Bastard-Thing!
+Blocking: Henry was subjected to the Patent Needle's Edge Flatten-Out-You-Bastard-Thing!
 System TM (with which I'm generous: if you want to trial this at home take one (by now empty after unpicking 10 cms of sewn casting-off) bottle of wine.
 I recommend a nice Sauvignon Blanc but if pressed then any dry white will do, and one thick beach towel.
 Wrap thoroughly damp scarf and beach towel layers very tightly around bottle sushi roll style in a commanding 'take-charge' manner.
 This will really show the scarf who's boss.

 I have to admit though that even after this punishing Treatment TM, Henry stills curls at the sides.